ClaireProvot/Restaurant-Website/README.md

 # Restaurant-Website
-Small restaurant website: Introduction to web design
+A simple but elegant restaurant website : Introduction to web design